krishnanpooja/Fault-Localization/README.md

 # Exploring the Relationship between Design Metrics and Software Diagnostics using Machine Learning
-This repository contains python scripts for required to extract metrics for DEFECTS4J Project.
+This repository contains python scripts required to extract metrics for DEFECTS4J Project.
 Two '.csv' files containing the training data.
-The model was built using Weka v3.8.
+A Machine Learning model built using Weka v3.8.

 ## Requirement:
 1. Eclipse Plugin CodePro, SourceMonitor